The rich get richer and the poor get poorer: In modern politics

 In the United States, the phrase has been used frequently to describe socioeconomic trends under the Ronald Reagan and George H. W. Bush presidencies, and in the United Kingdom to refer to the Thatcher era.
 In 1990, Thatcher responded to a question posed in the House of Commons by the Liberal Democrat MP Simon Hughes about wealth inequality in the UK by saying "he would rather that the poor were poorer, provided that the rich were less rich. ...
 What a policy.
 Yes, he would rather have the poor poorer, provided that the rich were less rich.
 That is the Liberal policy."
 It has also been used in the UK to refer to the 2010–2015 coalition and 2015–2016 governments led by David Cameron.

 Other uses

 In statistics, the phrase "the rich get richer" is often used as an informal description of the behavior of Chinese restaurant processes and other preferential attachment processes, where the probability of the next outcome in a series taking on a particular value is proportional to the number of outcomes already having that particular value.
-This is useful for modeling many real-world processes that are akin to "popularity contests", where the popularity of a particular choice causes new participants to adopt the same choice (which can lead to the outsized influence of the first few participants).
+This is useful for modeling many real-world processes akin to "popularity contests", where the popularity of a particular choice causes new participants to adopt it (which can lead to the outsized influence of the first few participants).

-Product recommendations and information about past purchases have been shown to influence consumers choices significantly whether it is for music, movie, book, technological, and other type of products.
+Product recommendations and information about past purchases have been shown to significantly influence consumers' choices, whether for music, movies, books, technology, or other types of products.
 Social influence often induces a rich-get-richer phenomenon (Matthew effect) where popular products tend to become even more popular.